 5. Doubting Your Ability to Heal

 Persistent pain, leaking, or feeling weak can make you question if recovery is even possible.
 But trust me—healing is within your reach.
-What to do:

 Replace “I can’t” with “I’ll try.”
 Small, consistent steps—like working on posture or practicing pelvic floor exercises—build trust in your body’s ability to heal.